Nope. Not cannabis.

 a drizzle of

-I froze my tea in pint jars and took it out to the garden with me, to drink as it thawed.
+I froze my tea in pint jars and took it out to the garden, to drink as it thawed.

-I actually liked this cold drink so well that this year I'm planning to make more of it—come spring and the first sighting of dandelions! :)
+I actually liked this cold drink so well that this year I'll make more of it—come spring and the first sighting of dandelions! :)

 Ashley, at practicalselfreliance.com, is an off-grid homesteader, blogging in rural Vermont.
 She's a serious forager who shares tons of information on at least 20 edible weeds—many of which may be growing in your own backyard.
 If this sort of thing interests you even a little, head over to her website and learn to love a weed or two in 2020.

 Then spread the love around! :)